Laragear/WebAuthn/README.md

 * **I changed my `APP_KEY` and nobody can log in**

-Laravel 11.x includes a [key rotation mechanism](https://laravel.com/docs/11.x/encryption#gracefully-rotating-encryption-keys) to avoid locking out all your users if you change your `APP_KEY`.
+Laravel, since version 11.x, includes a [key rotation mechanism](https://laravel.com/docs/11.x/encryption#gracefully-rotating-encryption-keys) to avoid locking out all your users if you change your `APP_KEY`.

 Older Laravel versions will require re-encryption.
 You will have to manually create a console command that decrypts (with the old key) and re-encrypts (with the new key) the `public_key` column of the table where the authentication data is.